silverstripe/doc.silverstripe.org/README.md

 ## Deploying content changes

-Once your contribution has been merged into the master branch, it will be deployed to production via a Github action in the `silverstripe-framework` repository.
+Once your contribution has been merged into the master branch, it will be deployed to production via a Github action in the repository that holds the markdown files (e.g. `silverstripe/silverstripe-framework` for docs).

 ## Deploying app changes